BerkayKulak/Blogesque/README.md

 Here's why:
 This tutorial teaches ASP.NET Core MVC with controllers and views.
 Razor Pages is a new alternative in ASP.NET Core, a page-based programming model that makes building web UI easier and more productive.
 We recommend you try the Razor Pages tutorial before the MVC version.
-The Razor Pages tutorial:

 - Is easier to follow.
 - Covers more features.
 - Is the preferred approach for new app development.

-* You should implement DRY principles to the rest of your life :smile:

-For years JavaScript frameworks have dominated the front end/client side development!
-But things are about to change with Blazor!
+With a layered architecture, applications can enforce restrictions on which layers can communicate with other layers.
+This architecture helps to achieve encapsulation.
+When a layer is changed or replaced, only those layers that work with it should be impacted.
+By limiting which layers depend on which other layers, the impact of changes can be mitigated so that a single change doesn't impact the entire application.

+## You will find answers to the following questions

+- How do we develop a project with N-Layer Architecture?
+- How to use the Code First Approach with Entity Framework Core 5.0?
-- How do you scale an existing application?
+- How do We Configure a Detailed Database with the Fluent API?
-- How do you architect a mid-large scale project?
+- How do we apply a Generic Repository Design Pattern
-- How to correctly process payments?
+- How to implement a Unit of Work Design Pattern?
+- What can we do with Asynchronous Programming.
+- How do we implement Object-Oriented Programming in our project
+- How do we make Front-End Validations with Data Annotations
+- How do we implement Dependency Injection on Layered Architecture.
+- Is it necessary to write Extension Methods
+- What is the Result Structure
+- How do we use DTO (Data Transfer Object)
+- Use of the AutoMapper Library
-- Add changes to reflect the changes made
+- How to Perform the Use of the AutoMapper Library
-- How to efficiently understand Blazor and use it in real world projects?

-help developers transition from building basic sample apps to implementing more real world concepts, design patterns, and features.
+- How to apply Paging, Sorting, Filtering to a our project.
+- How do we perform Image & File Upload Operations.
+- How do we set up the Authentication & Authorization mechanization.
+- How do we write javascript-based software such as Ajax, Jquery.
+- How do I integrate Toaster, DataTables, Trumbowyg, Select2.